digst/cloud/design.md

 Configuration of environments are done via management.

-Artefact are identified in the directory, semantic versioned and taged with a common schema for release.
+Artefact are identified in the directory, semantic versioned and tagged with the common schema for release.

 ### Platform